 How To Make Frikadellen German Meat Cakes

-Enjoy this meaty combination of beef, pork, and lamb.
-It has just the right amount of salt and heat from the onion and spices that allow the flavors of the meat to shine through.
+Enjoy the meaty combination of beef, pork, and veal in our frikadellen.
+The meaty flavor shines through with just the right amount of sweetness and heat from the onion and spices.

 - Mix all the ingredients together in a large bowl.